-The Cyber Crime and Child Abuse Prevention section conducts ongoing presentations city and county-wide on

-Internet safety and cyber-crimes.
-Interactive presentations are presented for middle and high school students, community members, Boys and Girls Clubs, after school and recreation programs, parents, and school These presentations staff. include information on Internet predators and Megan's Law, cyber bullying, and computer safety instruction.
-This work is in partnership with and is certified by the National Center for Missing and Exploited Children.
+The Cyber Crime and Child Abuse Prevention section conducts trainings county-wide on cyber crime and technology facilitated crimes against children.
+Interactive presentations are provided for middle and high school students, community members, Boys and Girls Clubs, after school and recreation programs, parents, and educators.
+These presentations include information on Internet predators and Megan's Law, cyber bullying, and computer This work is in safety instruction. partnership with and is certified by the National Center for Missing and Exploited Children.